gumdropsteve/population_prophet/README.md

 - scikit-learn 0.20.3
 - Matplotlib 3.0.3
 ### Results
+***Overview***
 - The model preformed with an average 2.29% cross validated Mean Absolute Percentage Error
     - Calculated by compairing the final training year's actual values with the Model's predictions for that year
 - Predictions on test years 2016 and 2017 proved consistently better than this
     - Averaged 1.826% and 1.993% MAPE (respectively)
-            - Slightly more accurate than Baseline assumption in 2016 (2.052%)
-            - Much more accurate than Baseline assumption in 2017 (3.855%)
+    - Slightly more accurate than Baseline in 2016, and much more accurate than Baseline in 2017
+        - Averaged 2.052% and 3.855% MAPE (respectively)
         - Baseline predicted change equal to the largest year-to-year change seen in the past 5 years
 ## Process
 #### 1. Exploratory Data Analysis
   - Examined large number of Geographic filters on Total Population